How to Send Email Notifications from ESP32 using CircuitDigest Cloud

 If you still prefer to create your own email template, the platform has you covered.
 Click on the My Templates option on the left side of the page, which will take you to the templates dashboard.
 At the top of the page, you will find the Create Template option.
 Click on it to open the template creation section, where you can design your own custom email template.

 After filling in all the required fields, click the Submit for Approval button.
-Once approved, the custom template will be available in the my templates section to use in your projects.
+Once approved, the custom template will be available in the " My Templates " section to use in your projects.

 To view the usage count of the Email Notification API, click on the My Usage option.
-Here, you can see how many email notifications have already been used and how many are still remaining under your account limits.
+Here, you can see how many email notifications have already been used and how many are remaining under your account limits.

-We have registered our email and explored the email features, now lets try the Email Feature with the ESP32.
+We have registered our email and explored the email features.
+Now, let's try the Email Feature with the ESP32.
 If you are looking for more projects in the ESP32, check out our ESP32 Projects.

 How to Send Email with the ESP32